PostgreSQL

 Getting data from your internal PostgreSQL database used to be a challenge for non-technical teams like sales, marketing, revenue ops, and finance.
 These teams often had to rely on analysts or developers to provide the data, which could take multiple reminders, and emails, and be last in the pecking order.
 Even when they did get the data on time, these teams would have to spend hours cleaning it.

-That's where Superjoin comes in.
+That’s where Superjoin comes in.
 This plugin, available on the Google Workspace Marketplace, makes it easy to export data from PostgreSQL to Google Sheets, saving you time and hassle.
-In this blog post, we'll take you through the step-by-step process of connecting PostgreSQL to Google Sheets using Superjoin.
+By setting up the necessary connections, configurations, and credentials, Superjoin allows you to fetch and manipulate data from the specified data source within spreadsheets.
+In this blog post, we’ll take you through the step-by-step process of connecting PostgreSQL to Google Sheets using Superjoin.

 Best Ways to Connect PostgreSQL to Google Sheets